Southwestern Lentil and Brown Rice Bake

 Why This Recipe is a Keeper!

-Oh, the lentil joy!
-It seems like forever that my hubby and I have been making this dish!
+It seems like forever that my hubby and I have been making this lentil bake!
 My husband and I began making this casserole back in my vegetarian days.
-We'll just say those days were a long time ago so as not to date me.

-The recipe we originally followed is "Lively Lentil Bake" from Hot, Spicy and Meatless, Over 150 Delicious, Fiery and Healthful Recipes by Dave DeWitt, et. al., the folks behind Chile Pepper Magazine.
-This collection of spicy vegetarian fare was published in 1994 and we've used that cookbook a lot.
+The recipe we initially followed is “Lively Lentil Bake” from Hot, Spicy and Meatless, Over 150 Delicious, Fiery and Healthful Recipes by Dave DeWitt, et. al., the folks behind Chile Pepper Magazine.
+This collection of spicy vegetarian fare was published in 1993, but we still use that cookbook a lot.

-This Southwestern Lentil and Brown Rice Bake is one of our favorites when we're both busy and don't have a lot of time to prep and cook.
+This Southwestern Lentil and Brown Rice Bake is one of our favorites when busy, and we don’t have much time to prep and cook.
 Quite often, we already have the ingredients on hand in the pantry.

 The only fresh things you need is an onion, green bell pepper and cilantro for garnish if you like.
 It’s very easy to make minor substitutions as this is a versatile and forgiving recipe.